czyys/dustforceguide/README.md

 ### Dash to move ###

-Just like it was mentioned in the Beginner Tutorial level, dashing puts you at full running speed (or almost full in case of Dustworth) immediately.
+Just like it's mentioned in the Beginner Tutorial level, dashing puts you at normal running speed (or speed slightly lower than that in case of Dustworth) immediately.
 Dash whenever you want to start running.
 When you land on the ground some amount of ground friction is applied to your character, so dash after landing as well.

 ![1.webp](Resources/1.webp)